-This resource describes Mary Seacole and her contribution to medicine and healthcare.
+This resource features activities, factsheets and information about Mary Seacole and her contribution to medicine and healthcare.
 It looks at her life, why she went to Turkey to help soldiers injured in the Crimean War, and what happened as a result of her work.

 - know some of the main events in Mary Seacole’s life and be able to recount them

-- be able to sequence events from Mary Seacole’s life
+- be able to put events from Mary Seacole’s life into sequence

 - be able to give at least one reason for her actions